-AFSC 1U0X1, Unmanned Aerospace System (UAS) Sensor Operator
+Unmanned Aerospace System Sensor Operator – AFSC 1U0X1

-- Conducts reconnaissance and surveillance of potential targets and areas of interest.
-Detects, analyzes and discriminates between valid and invalid targets using synthetic aperture radar, electro-optical, low-light, and infrared full-motion video imagery, and other active or passive acquisition and tracking systems.
+The Unmanned Aerospace System Sensor Operator will conduct reconnaissance and surveillance missions over potential targets and areas of interest.
+They are tasked with detection, analyzing, and discriminating between valid and invalid targets.
+Some of the tools involved include the use of synthetic aperture radar, electro-optical, low-light, and infrared full-motion video imagery, and other sophisticated active or passive acquisition and tracking systems.

-- Conducts initial, qualification, upgrade and continuation training for mission crew members.
-Individuals perform training, planning, standardization and evaluation, and other staff duty functions.
-Performs staff assistance visits to subordinate units.
-Tests and evaluates capabilities of new equipment and propriety of new procedures.
+As part of their leadership responsibilities, the UAS pilot will conduct initial, qualification, upgrade, and continuation training for mission crew members.
+They will perform training, planning, standardization and evaluation, and other staff duty functions.
+The pilot may be called upon to perform staff assistance visits to other units.

 Initial Skills Training

-- (Tech School): Randolph AFB, TX for 21 class days.
+The Unmanned Aerospace System Sensor Operator will attend the Aircrew Fundamentals Course at Lackland AFB, Texas for four weeks.
+They will then attend technical school at Randolph AFB, Texas for 21 class days.
 AF Technical School graduation results in the award of a 3-skill level (apprentice).

-- UAS Fundamentals Course, Randolph AFB in Texas: Students are paired up with UAS Pilot trainees, and go through this course as a two-person flight team.
+During the UAS Fundamentals Course, the students are paired up with UAS Pilot trainees and go through this course as a two-person flight team.

 Upon achieving the rank of Staff Sergeant, airmen are entered into 7-level (craftsman) training.
-A craftsman can expect to fill various supervisory and management positions such as shift leader, element NCOIC (Noncommissioned Officer in Charge), flight superintendent, and various staff positions.
+A craftsman can expect to fill various supervisory and management positions such as shift leader, element Noncommissioned Officer in Charge (NCOIC ), flight superintendent, and various staff positions.
 For the award of the 9-skill level, individuals must hold the rank of Senior Master Sergeant.
 A 9-level can expect to fill positions such as flight chief, superintendent, and various staff NCOIC jobs.